Back to Living Real Change

 The benefits of eating mindfully

-Mindful eating can shift your eating environment from toxic to healthy, says Beal.
+Mindful eating can shift your eating environment from toxic to healthy, Beal says.
 It also helps identify the triggers that cause you to overeat.
 Overeating can lead to guilt, stress, obesity and eating disorders.

 Taking time to pause and listen to your body before and during meals can help you make more nutritious choices and consume less because you're paying attention to when you feel full.